-The subject of what settings to use when programming a BBSHD comes up here and there.
-Its a question with a fairly complicated answer that does not lend itself to your typical Facebook 3-sentence answer.
+The subject of what settings to use when programming a BBSHD comes up now and again.
+Its a question with a fairly complicated answer that does not lend itself to your typical Facebook 2-sentence post.
 So here is the long version.
 I have my own suite of settings that suit my personal riding style.
-I am primarily a pedal-pusher – I want to get exercise when I ride, so I seldom use the throttle.
+I am primarily a pedal-pusher: I want to get exercise when I ride, so I seldom use the throttle.
 But if you try to take that throttle away, you’ll have to pry it from my cold, dead thumb.

 Keeps me working, but not too hard … unless thats what I want, and then it has to let me do that, too.

 Interestingly, with both my Mongoose Envoy Project and Surly Big Fat Dummy Project, I found what worked great for me on other BBSHD-equipped bikes was completely ineffective on a cargo bike.
 I frankly haven’t figured out why this is, but I think it may be because my older builds were just that: Older.
 Something maybe changed in the firmware.
 My PAS settings that conserved major amounts of power while pedaling wound up being totally inadequate.
 I needed to step up some settings, which I will describe below.
 While my settings then vs. now are quite different, I don’t see any real penalty in range.